-- 15 error is the same as predicted, and a diagonal value of 4 represents an actual error that is twice (sqrt(4)) as large as predicted.
-The errors and error correlations are much larger than predicted for many parameters.
-In addition, the CO2 parameters show less correlation with other parameters for the nominal case.
-Also note that the nominal case has less saturation, meaning less errors and correlations. - 20 Next we looked at the possibility of screening incorrect surface pressure results using χ{rad}^2 (defined in Eq.
+Next we looked at the possibility of screening incorrect surface pressure results using χ{rad}^2 (defined in Eq.
 6).
-To do this we used the χ{rad}^2 for land, cloudy cases with dP<-2 vs. -1<dP<0.
-The cases with dP<-2 had 0.04, 0.01, and 0.06 higher reduced χ{rad}^2 in the 3 bands, respectively.
-Although the dP<-2 case fit the spectra worse there was too much overlap to distinguish between these cases solely from χ{rad}^2 . - The albedo errors and correlations (purple box) particularly stand out, with correlations with many retrieved parameters.
-The albedo terms are, in order: O2A mean, O2A slope, weak mean, weak slope, strong mean, strong slope.
-Based on the O2A mean albedo and the surface pressure Jacobians, a change in retrieved surface pressure of -2 hPa can be compensated by a change in the albedo on the order of -0.001, with this analysis based on band averages, and not necessarily implying a good fit.
-However, this analysis indicates that very minute changes in the surface albedo (on the order of 0.1%) can compensate for moderate sized errors in the retrieved surface pressure.
-The exact relationship can be better studied by examining the radiative transfer, and looking at how the final transmission of sunlight relates to both the total amount of atmospheric absorption and the surface albedo.
+To do this, we used land cases for configuration (c) in Table 3 (simulations that include clouds), and looked at χ{rad}^2 for two groups: (group 1) dP<-2 and (group 2) -1 < dP<0.
+The cases with dP<-2 had 0.04, 0.01, and 0.06 higher reduced χ{rad}^2 in the three bands, respectively.
+Although the dP<-2 case fit the spectra worse there was too much overlap to distinguish between these cases solely from χ{rad}^2 .

+The albedo errors and correlations (purple box) particularly stand out, with correlations with many retrieved parameters.
+The albedo terms are, in order, O2 A-band mean, O2 A-band slope, weak mean, weak slope, strong mean, and strong slope.
+Based on the O2 A-band mean albedo and the surface pressure Jacobians, a change in retrieved surface pressure of $-2\,\mathrm{hPa}$ can be compensated for by a change in the albedo on the order of -0.001, with this analysis based on band averages, and not necessarily implying a good fit.
+However, this analysis indicates that very minute changes in the surface albedo (on the order of $0.1\,\%$) can compensate for moderate sized errors in the retrieved surface pressure.
+The exact relationship can be better studied by examining the radiative transfer and looking at how the final transmission of sunlight relates to both the total amount of atmospheric absorption and the surface albedo.

-Error in the retrieved XCO2, lower partial column (LMT) and upper partial columns (U) are plotted versus the error in surface pressure in Fig. 9, which all show moderate (R=0.63) to strong (R=-0.98) correlations.
+Errors in the retrieved XCO2, lower partial column (LMT), and upper partial columns (U) are plotted versus the error in surface pressure in Fig. 9, which all show moderate (R = 0.63) to strong (R = -0.98) correlations.
 The bias found in this work for this simulated dataset for the XCO2 bias versus dP is -0.23 for land and 0.15 for ocean.
 We can compare these to the OCO-2 v7 biases of -0.3 for land and -0.08 for ocean.
 Note that for the simulated data, the prior surface pressure is set to the true, so (surface pressure - prior) is the same as (surface pressure - true).
 The bias correction factors are found in Table 4 of the v7 bias correction documentation.